Bayswater: History

-Historically, Bayswater was located to the west of London on the road from Tyburn towards Uxbridge.
-It was a hamlet in the seventeenth century close to the Kensington Gravel Pits.
-By the end of the eighteenth century Bayswater remained a small settlement, although the gradual expansion of London westward into Mayfair and Paddington brought it closer to the outskirts of the city.
-During the Regency era new suburbs were rapidly constructed to cope with the growing population of the city.
+Historically, Bayswater was located to the west of Westminster on the road from Tyburn towards Uxbridge.
+In the seventeenth century, it was a hamlet close to the Kensington Gravel Pits.
+By the end of the eighteenth century, Bayswater remained a small settlement, although the gradual expansion of Westminster westward into Mayfair and Paddington brought it closer to the outskirts of the city.
+During the Regency era, new suburbs were rapidly constructed to cope with the growing population of the Metropolis.
 An important early developer in Bayswater was Edward Orme who constructed Moscow Road and St. Petersburgh Place, which he named in honour of Alexander I of Russia.
 Both Bayswater and Tyburnia to the east developed independently of each other.
-Gradually over the following decades the remaining open spaces were built on and it became an urban area of affluent residential streets and garden squares.
+Gradually over the following decades the remaining open spaces were built on and it became an urban area of affluent residential streets and garden squares before experiencing a period of decline after the Second World War.
+In the late 19th century, Bayswater became home to established Greek and Jewish communities, that each built now Grade I listed places of worship.